ortus-docs/coldbox-docs/layouts_n_views/helpers_udfs.md

 ColdBox provides you with a way to actually inject your layouts/views with custom UDF's, so they can act as helpers.
 This is called mixin methods and can be done via the `includeUDF()` method in the supertype or via the following settings:

-* `applicationHelper` - Global helper for layouts, views, interceptors and handlers
+* `applicationHelper` - Global helper for layouts, views, and handlers
 * `viewsHelper` - Global helper for all layouts and views only

 UDFLibrary setting in your configuration file.
 The method is a provided way for you to dynamically load UDF's into your views/layouts at runtime and the UDFLibrary setting is a convention that acts globally on all layouts, views and event handlers.